declan93/Intro2linux/README.md

 ```

 *string commands together*
 Below will extract lines containing the pattern and calculate the average.
+We can use the pipe operator to string commands together.
+Most unix tools will read the stdin if you do not provide a file.
+The pipe operator streams the stdout from one process to stdin of another
 ```
 grep PATTERN newfile.txt | sed 's/^chr//g' | awk '{sum += $8} END {print sum/NR}'
 ```